 Famed Watergate Editor as Coach for GOP Officials

-At lunch in Trader Vic’s in Washington DC in 1995, hosted by Bradlee for the purpose of giving his view on government to two newly elected Republican St. Mary’s County Commissioners, Larry Jarboe and Chris Brugman, Bradlee had a lot to say about the GOP takeover of Congress in the previous year’s election.
+At lunch in Trader Vic’s in Washington DC in 1995, hosted by Bradlee for the purpose of giving his view on the government to two newly elected Republican St. Mary’s County Commissioners, Larry Jarboe, and Chris Brugman, Bradlee had a lot to say about the GOP takeover of Congress in the previous year’s election.

 One thing that he said that stood out in my mind was that with so many Republicans elected to Congress and the dramatic shift of GOP being in charge of Congress for the first time in forty years, that there would be plenty for reporters to write about.

 “They will be able to come to work and fill their lunch buckets every day,” Bradlee said.